o3de/o3de.org/content/docs/atom-guide/_index.md

 primary: false
 ---

 Welcome to the Atom Documentation!
 Atom Renderer is the graphics engine powering **Open 3D Engine (O3DE)**.
 Check out the video below for a quick overview of some of Atom's features.
-Then, read on learn more about creating beautiful, high performance graphics with Atom!
+Then, read on to learn more about creating beautiful, high performance graphics with Atom!

 {{< youtube-width id="GTJ_ie7yHdI" title="Atom Renderer" >}}